• Skip to content

 Treatment aims to:

-• reduce the effect of the disease on school, sport and social activities
+- reduce the effect of the condition on school, sport and social activities

-Each child with Crohn’s disease needs a different treatment plan.
-This is because treatment depends on where the disease is in the child’s bowel, how severe it is, how old the child is, and whether the child has any other medical conditions.
+Each child with Crohn’s disease needs an individualised treatment plan.
+This is because treatment depends on which part of the child’s bowel is affected, how severe it is, how old the child is, and whether the child has any other medical conditions.

 In general, treatment might include medicines to reduce inflammation, diarrhoea and pain.
 Your child might also need nutritional supplements to help with growth and development.

-Rarely, people need surgery for Crohn’s disease to remove severely diseased or damaged sections of the bowel.
+Rarely, people need surgery for Crohn’s disease to remove sections of the bowel that are severely affected, damaged or causing complications.
 Your doctor will talk about this with you and your child if it’s necessary.

 Managing Crohn’s disease